(C) 2008 Guy Rutenberg - http://www.guyrutenberg.com

 echo "done"

 Copy the above code and save it to a file called backup-blog.
-Before you can use it there are some configurations to be done.
-At the beginning of the script (right after the copyright notice), you will find some variable you need to set.
+Before you can use it, there are some configurations to be done.
+At the beginning of the script (right after the copyright notice), you will find some variables you need to set.

 The first set of variables is the database configuration.
-Set DB_NAME to the name of your database, DB_USER to your database username, DB_PASS to the user’s password and DB_HOST to the hostname of the database server.
-For most users the DB_HOST should be set for localhost (but some users need to specify a different value here).
+Set DB_NAME to the name of your database, DB_USER to your database username, DB_PASS to the user’s password, and DB_HOST to the hostname of the database server.
+For most users, DB_HOST should be set to localhost (but some users need to specify a different value here).

 The next variable is BLOG_DIR.
 Set it to the full path of the directory where you installed WordPress.
-BACKUP_DIR should be set to the full path of the directory you to keep the backups in, make sure the user which will run the script has write access to it.
+BACKUP_DIR should be set to the full path of the directory you want to keep the backups in; make sure the user who will run the script has write access to it.
 Notice that both paths shouldn’t end with a trailing ‘/’ (slash).

 Now that the configuration is over, make the script executable: